MassTransit/MassTransit/docs/usage/configuration.md

 In this example, MassTransit is configured to connect to RabbitMQ (which should be accessible on localhost) and publish messages.
 The messages can be published from a controller as shown below.

 <<< @/docs/code/configuration/AspNetCorePublisherController.cs

+> The configuration examples all use the `EventContracts.ValueEntered` message type.
+The message type is only included in the first example's source code.

 ## Consumers